fuersten/sun_ray/README.md

 The set of identifiers has no intersection with the set of keywords.
 This means that an identifier is not allowed to be a keyword.

 #### Types

+As types are inferred at runtime, the engine will detect type mismatches at runtime and issue according errors and terminate execution.

 **WSL** supports the following types